 Pediatric dentistry includes using sealants to help prevent cavities and tooth decay on a child’s back molars.
 This is a proven preventive treatment that works by applying a thin acrylic coating over the teeth and allowing it to harden, which keeps out unwanted bacteria and plaque that could otherwise harm the teeth.

 Additionally, using fluoride applications to strengthen your child’s tooth enamel is extremely helpful in preventing decay.
 This involves applying fluoride directly to the teeth—it will bond the enamel and help keep teeth strong and healthy, it could even reverse decay.

-At The Dentist we typically focus on four things around pediatric dentistry
+At The Dentist of Siouxland we typically focus on four things around pediatric dentistry

 To ensure that your child establishes proper dental care, bring them into our office before they turn one.
 Their new teeth typically come in from six months to twelve months and will usually stop around the age of three.
 This teething process can cause excruciating discomfort for the child.
 To sooth the pain, place cold clean objects on the gums that are not easy to choke on.
 This could be wet cloth, frozen fruits/veggies or teething rings.
 After baby teeth settle in, their permanent teeth soon replace them.
 By the age of 21, your child will have 28 permanent teeth, 32 including wisdom teeth.